dmitryyagodin/dev-exercise/README.md

 - 4.5 Reformatted script.js
 - 4.6.1 Added up- and down-pointing triangles to define sorting states
 - 4.6.2 Got rid of the external icons that were used to display sorting states

-### Backlog
-- keep the filtered rows for sorting functions
+- 4.6.3 Adjusted sorting icons
-- add input validation (only characters?)